Chhattisgarh: ED arrests IAS officer, 2 others in money laundering case | Law-Order

 ED sources, however, said the IAS officer of 2010 batch is yet to appear at the agency's office in Raipur ''despite clear instructions'' to do so.

+An ED team also conducted a survey of the mining offices in Raigarh and Korba districts along with a security team of the Central Reserve Police Force (CRPF).

-The agency has also seized Rs 4 crore cash and jewellery during the latest searches.
+The agency has also seized about Rs 4 crore cash and jewellery during the latest searches.
 The money laundering case stems from an Income Tax Department complaint and charge sheet filed into these instances of alleged levy extortion.
+In June-July, the tax department raided a Chhattisgarh-based group engaged in coal transportation and linked businesses, including Suryakant Twari, and a senior state government officer.

-Chhattisgarh Chief Minister Bhupesh Baghel on Wednesday hit out at the Centre over the ED raids, saying probe agencies should not be ''misused'' for political mileage or to defame the state government, its officials and politicians.
+Baghel on Wednesday had hit out at the Centre over the ED raids, saying probe agencies should not be ''misused'' for political mileage or to defame the state government, its officials and politicians.

 Former chief minister of the state and BJP leader Raman Singh on Wednesday alleged that Baghel is an 'ATM of Sonia Gandhi' and that an 'illegal levy' of Rs 25 per tonne is being collected for coal transportation in Chhattisgarh.
 Baghel has sought an apology from Singh for the remarks.